masoudmodabber/commons-protocol/docs/domain.md

 * Uniform governance.
 * Uniform prices.

-The protocol should define the minimum shared rules necessary for Commons to:
+The protocol should define the minimum shared rules required for Commons to recognise one another, exchange information securely, and cooperate voluntarily.

-* Recognise one another.
-* Establish Reciprocity Agreements.
-* Verify exchanges.
-* Resolve inter Commons disputes.
-* Maintain secure communication.

-Everything else remains under local control.

 # Governance